-Every week hard-working Australians are contributing to their superannuation fund, giving them piece of mind that they will have a source of income at retirement and access to Total Permanent Disability (TDP) insurance should they need it.
-Unfortunately, thousands of these Australians are discovering how difficult it can be to access these protections when tragedy strikes and injury or illness leaves them unable to work.
+Every week hard-working Australians are contributing to their superannuation fund, giving them peace of mind that they will have a source of income at retirement and access to Total Permanent Disability (TDP) insurance should they need it.
+Unfortunately, people are now discovering how difficult it can be to access these protections when tragedy strikes and injury or illness leaves them unable to work.

 “For those of us fighting in this space, just getting someone at these companies to ascertain eligibility and entitlement information can be almost impossible.”

 Delay, deny and defend: The tactics used by insurers

 When Australians are turning to their insurance providers, it’s usually in a time of desperate need.
 Far too often they are being met with time-wasting tactics, deployed in an attempt to wear them down and abandon their claims.

 Common ways insurers delay the claims process include:

 - Insisting they haven’t received documents that have been sent